 - You will be given crutches or a walker the day of surgery.
 You will also be given a post op shoe.
-You may put weight to the heel with the use of your crutches or walker. - Once you return home, elevate your foot with 2-3 pillows as much as possible for the next 24 hours. - It is normal for your foot to feel numb for several hours that may last 24-36 hours.
+Depending on where your incision is you may be able to bear weight day one.
+If the incision is on the bottom of your foot you may need to be non-weight bearing for 2-3 weeks. - Once you return home, elevate your foot with 2-3 pillows as much as possible for the next 24 hours. - It is normal for your foot to feel numb for several hours that may last 24-36 hours.
 If you experience pain, begin using your pain medication as directed. - You may notice a small amount of bleeding through your bandage.
 This is normal.
 If your bandages become soaked with blood, call your doctor. - The dressing that was placed on your foot and ankle are sterile.
 You are not to change, remove or get the dressings wet.
 You can use a shower protector to keep your dressing dry while bathing.